brunonunest/sena-analytics/README.md

 ** Pipelines are online and scheduled to run daily on heroku.com

+** Pipelines connected to devnet sometimes return no data, the code will print where no data stops the pipeline process and finish running normally

 # How to Run on Docker?

 1. `docker build -t sena-analytics:latest .`